microsoft/fluentui-react-native/packages/experimental/Button/SPEC.md

   block?: boolean;

   /**
-   * A button can show that it cannot be interacted with.
-   * @default false
-   */
-  disabled?: boolean;

-  /**
    * A button can format its icon to appear before or after its content.
    * @default 'before'
    */
   iconPosition?: 'before' | 'after';

+  /**
+   * Button contains only icon, there's no text content
+   * Must be set for button to style correctly when button has not content.
+   */
+  iconOnly?: boolean;

-  // /**
+  /**
-  //  * A button can show a loading indicator if it is waiting for another action to happen before allowing itself to
+   * A button can show a loading indicator if it is waiting for another action to happen before allowing itself to
-  //  * be interacted with.
+   * be interacted with.
-  //  * @default false
+   * @default false
-  //  */
+   */
   loading?: boolean;

   /**